armaan-vala/Trader-sentiment-analysis/README.md

 # 📈 Trader Sentiment Analysis – Linking Market Mood to Trader Behavior

-This data science project explores how **market sentiment** (Fear or Greed) influences **trader behavior** and **performance outcomes** on a real-world crypto trading platform.
+This data science project explores how **market sentiment** influences **trader behavior** and **performance outcomes** on a real-world crypto trading platform.
 Using Python, we merged trader data with sentiment data and conducted deep analysis with Pandas, supported by essential Matplotlib and Seaborn visualizations.